junikimm717/4602-reviewer/README.md

 ## Paintings

-1. Add a new picture under `./public/paintings`
+1. Add a new picture under `./public/midterm` or `./public/final`
-2. Add a new entry to `./allpaintings.json` with the form as follows:
+2. Add a new entry to either `./midterm.json` or `./final.json` with the form as follows:
   ```json
   {
     "src": "/paintings/execution.jpg",